A Dream Whose Time Has Come

 I have been a psychotherapist in private practice and certified life skills coach since the early nineties.
 When I was nineteen, I was diagnosed with manic-depressive illness (now called bipolar affective disorder) and have lived with its debilitating setbacks sporadically ever since.

 After a hospitalization for clinical depression in 1998, I was inspired to gather together a team of writers and actors, who also had mental health challenges, to write and perform a play that described some of our experiences.
 I wanted to use theatre as the educational vehicle to help dispel some of the myths and stigmas associated with mental illness.
 It was my hope that by presenting an honest account on stage, audiences would begin to see the humanity behind the illness.

-The play brought out the greater truth that, although mental illness can affect anyone regardless of intelligence, social class or income levels, people living with it are frequently the victims of an ignorant society whose responses are based on fear rather than facts.
+The play brought out the greater truth that: although mental illness can affect anyone regardless of intelligence, social class or income levels, the people living with it are frequently the victims of an ignorant society.
+People whose responses are based on fear rather than facts.

 Increasing public awareness and education creates a community that fosters understanding, cooperation and support.
 A supportive community offers a sense of safety that has countless benefits for everyone concerned.
-When we treat each other with kindness, every-day miracles occur.
+When we treat each other with kindness, then miracles happen every-day.
 When people feel understood, appreciated and valued, their self-esteem grows in leaps and bounds.
 Healing follows.

 I no longer identify myself as my illness.
 I have an illness and I am so much more than that.

 By finding my voice to write this play, I freed myself from a lifetime of shame and pain.
 I no longer need to hide the madness, confusion, helplessness and hopelessness that comes and goes.
 And that is one of the greatest miracles with which I have been blessed.
 It is my vision that others living with mental health challenges will find the same.